• Skip to primary navigation

 • Butter and Eggs: Make sure the butter and eggs are room temperature.
 I always use unsalted butter when baking.

 • Bananas: 3 very ripe bananas (about 1 generous cup).
 The blacker, the better.
 Overripe bananas have a lot of sugar and give this cake its sweet banana flavor.
-You will want to peel and mash the bananas with a fork or a potato masher.
+You will want to peel and mash the bananas with a fork or a potato masher (affiliate link).
 Add the vanilla to the banana and mix.

 • Sour Cream: Sour cream is the key to getting a light, fluffy crumb in this cake.
 Sour cream has a perfect balance of acidity and fat.
 The acidity helps to bolster the performance of the baking soda.
-The fat and acid help to inhibit the formation of gluten in the flour, so the cake crumb remains tender and moist.
+The fat and acid help to inhibit gluten formation in the flour, so the cake crumb remains tender and moist.

 • Other: Vanilla and Salt